gitlab CI: deploy_job fails with sudo error

 gitlab-runner1 works without problems.

-#2 Updated by RicardoFelipeKlein over 1 year ago
+#2 Updated by RicardoFelipeKlein almost 3 years ago

 - Assignee changed from RicardoFelipeKlein to cboltz